-The accounting policies of the reportable segments are the same as the Group's accounting policies described in Note 2.3.
+The accounting policies of the reportable segments are the same as the Group's accounting policies described in note 2.3.

-For the purposes of monitoring segment performances and allocating resources between segments, segment results represent the profit before tax earned by each segment.
+For the purposes of monitoring segment performances and allocating resources between segments, segment operating profit represent the operating profit earned by each segment.
 This is the measure reported to the CODM for the purposes of resource allocation and assessment of segment performance.

-Assets dedicated to a particular segment's operations are included in that segment's total assets.
+Assets dedicated to a particular segment's operations are included in that segment's assets.
 No analysis of segment liabilities is presented as they are not regularly provided to the CODM.

-For the year ended 31 December 2021 (All amounts expressed in RMB thousands unless otherwise stated)
+For the year ended 31 December 2022 (All amounts expressed in RMB thousands unless otherwise stated)